Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

-In the previous theoretical results and algorithm, the lengths $c_1, \dots, c_K$ of the cluster centers can differ among clusters, but remain fixed along iterations.
+\paragraph{Cluster center lengths identification.} In the previous theoretical results and algorithm, the lengths $c_1, \dots, c_K \in [c_{min},c_{max}]$ of the cluster centers remain fixed along iterations.
 However, we seek to identify local similarities even when the lengths of the ``matching'' curve portions are not known \emph{a priori}.
 This problem has been already tackled by local sequence alignment methods in bioinformatics, whose goal is to find similar stretches of unknown lengths within a collection of nucleotides or amino acids sequences.
 In this context, one of the most widely used algorithms is BLAST \citep{blast}.
 BLAST starts by finding short stretches shared by the sequences, and uses them as \emph{seeds}.
 It then extends the seeds on both sides in order to construct larger local alignments, stopping when the similarity score drops below a given threshold.
 Borrowing this logic, we add a \emph{center elongation} step to our algorithm.
 This step is performed only when the algorithm is reaching convergence, to guarantee that we do not extend low-quality cluster centers.
-We attempt elongation of both the left and the right of each center, generating the elongated center with equation (\ref{eq:motifs}) applied to the correspondingly elongated set of curves.
-For elongation to be acceptable, we require that the corresponding objective function
+We attempt elongation on both the left and the right of each center, generating the elongated center with equation (\ref{eq:motifs}) applied to the correspondingly elongated set of curves.
+For elongation to be acceptable, we require that the corresponding objective function $ J_{m,k}(\mat{P},\mat{S},\vec{v}_1,\dotsc,\vec{v}_K)= \sum_{i=1}^{N}{\left(p_{k,i}\right)^m d^2\left(\vec{\tilde{x}}_{i,s_{k,i}},\vec{v}_k\right)} $ decreases or that it increases less than a given threshold $\Delta_{J_{m,k}}$.